onap/policy-parent/docs/development/devtools/smoke/clamp-ac-participant-protocol-smoke.rst

 We will be using Docker to run our mariadb instance.
 It will have a total of two databases running in it.

-- clampacm: the runtime-clampacm db
+- clampacm: the policy-clamp-runtime-acm db
 - policyadmin: the policy-api db

 3. Running Tests of protocol dialogues